When Does an Employer Need an Employment Lawyer?

 Sometimes it makes sense to hire an attorney to handle employment disputes.

-Even the most conscientious employer occasionally needs help from a lawyer.
+Even the most conscientious employer occasionally needs help from an employment lawyer.
 Although you can handle many employment matters on your own, some issues are particularly tricky and will require some legal expertise.

 Employment law can change rapidly.
 Courts and government agencies issue new opinions interpreting these laws every day, sometimes completely overturning what everyone thought the law meant.
 When you also factor in that lawsuits brought by former employees can end in huge damages awards against the employer, it's easy to see why you should seek legal advice when you get in over your head.